PFAS – Putting the Cart Before the Horse

 Accreditation, Analytical Methods and the Availability of Reference Materials

 Although the initial US EPA publish date of Method 537 for analysis of PFAS in drinking water was 2009, the massive PFAS sampling and analysis campaigns currently underway are relatively new, with most commercial laboratories having less than 2 years of experience performing these complex PFAS analyses.
-As the proper analysis of PFAS in environmental samples is not a trivial undertaking, the lack of long-term experience should be of significant concern to regulators and the public alike.
-The initial published drinking water method (Method 537) included a limited 14 PFAS and was recently revised to include 18 PFAS.
+As the proper analysis of PFAS in environmental samples is not a trivial undertaking, the lack of long-term experience should be significant concern to regulators and the public alike.
+The initial published drinking water method (Method 537) included a limited 14 PFAS and was recently revised to include only 18 PFAS.

 Recent Orders issued by the California State Water Resources Control Board (CA SWRCB) requested the recipients to collect samples and analyze those samples for 38 PFAS, yet there is no published method for the analysis of all these 38 PFAS.
 Additionally, there is currently only one provider of laboratory reference standards for all these 38 compounds, which means laboratories are not able to use a true second-source standard to verify proper calibration of their instruments.

-Of greater concern, is the questionable rapid accreditation of PFAS laboratories by the State of California’s Environmental Laboratory Accreditation Program (ELAP).
+Of greater concern is the questionable rapid accreditation of PFAS laboratories by the State of California’s Environmental Laboratory Accreditation Program (ELAP).
 Specifically, ELAP is issuing rapid “grandfathered” accreditation based on third-party audits, which did not include analysis of 38 PFAS.
 Perhaps most egregious is the fact that ELAP is NOT requiring the successful analysis for the 38 PFAS in performance testing (PT) samples as an important part of the accreditation process.

 With up to 38 PFAS being requested by regulators, some of these PFAS are not water soluble even at the ppt range.
 In fact, within Section 1.3 of the draft Method 8327, there are compounds that have very limited solubility, even at the ppt range.
 Many scientists must ask – why are we even looking for these PFAS if they are not water soluble?

 Section 1.3 – During method development the following compounds showed a potential for reduced solubility either during standard preparation (resulting in low bias to calibration and high recoveries for samples) or during sample preparation (resulting in low recoveries).
-Extra care should be taken to ensure that the composition of the stock and intermediate standards maintain enough organic cosolvent, ≥ 95%, to keep longer-chain PFAS in solution: N-EtFOSAA, N-MeFOSAA, PFTeDA, PFTrDA, PFDoA and PFUdA.
+Extra care should be taken to ensure that the composition of the stock and intermediate standards maintain enough organic cosolvent, ≥ 95%, to keep longer chain PFAS in solution: N-EtFOSAA, N-MeFOSAA, PFTeDA, PFTrDA, PFDoA and PFUdA.

 The Ever Growing PFAS List – Based on What Exactly?